 Sadly, the Yaao 6000 Plus is not the thinnest phone, in fact, it is on the bulkier side with 18.1 mm thickness.
 The thickness is much higher compared to M2017’s (10.65mm thickness).
 Also, the Oukitel has a 13.8 mm thickness and still has 10000 mAh battery.

-The phone flaunts a 5.5inch IPS LCD HD (1280 x 720) display.
-It packs in 64-bit quad-core MediaTek MT6735 SoC clocked at 1.5GHz coupled with Mali T720 GPU & 1GB of ram.
+Further, the phone flaunts a 5.5 inch IPS LCD HD (1280 x 720) display.
+Also, It has a 64-bit Quad-core MediaTek MT6735 SoC clocked at 1.5GHz, coupled with Mali T720 GPU & 1 GB of ram.

-It sports a 16GB of inbuilt storagewhich can further be expanded upto 64GB through micro SD cards.
+It offers a 16 GB of inbuilt storage that can further be expanded upto 64 GB through micro SD cards.

-The 6000 Plus has 13MP rear camera and 5MP front camera.
-The phone supports dual sim, 4G/LTE and all the basic sensors including Wi-Fi 802.11 b/g/n, GPS / A-GPS and Bluetooth 4.1.
+Lastly, the phone supports dual sim, 4G/LTE and all the essential sensors including Wi-Fi 802.11 b/g/n, GPS / A-GPS and Bluetooth 4.1.

-Its been priced at CNY 1,499 (approx ₹15,000).
-It’ll be available in Gold and Silver colour options.
+It’s available at CNY 1,499 (approx ₹15,000) in Gold and Silver color options.

 You May Like to Read: